Reframing Isolated Fulfillment Fallout into a Systems Challenge

 Making Order Breakdowns Visible

 We mapped the end-to-end journey of an order, tracing every branch where data fragmentation or rule conflicts caused breakdowns.
 The result revealed a tangled ecosystem of misaligned systems and exceptions with no clear ownership.
-By visualizing these flows, we made hidden fallout visible and created a shared view of where breakdowns occurred across fulfillment.
+By visualizing these flows, we exposed hidden fallout and gave every stakeholder a shared lens into system breakdowns.

 Through this process, we were able to clearly define the biggest contributors and their compounding factors.
 At a glance, each could be mapped back to our KPIs, giving leadership a direct line of sight between operational breakdowns and business impact.